RandallZPorter/powershell-forms-workshop/README.md

 This tutorial will cover the following topics:
 1. Setting up an environment
 1. Displaying an application window
-1. Adding clickable objects and events
+1. Adding clickable objects and events (We will focus mostly on buttons)

 ## 1. Setting up an Environment
 We will be doing this development in the Powershell Integrated Scripting Environment (ISE).
 The easiest way to get to it is by doing a start menu search for "powershell," then clicking on the "PowerShell ISE" result: